TaTooKa/Erzahlspiel/docs/source/pages/optionalrules.rst

 - a 10 to 13 is a **PARTIAL SUCCESS**.
 They achieve the intended outcome but partially, and/or suffer a lesser version of the risk.
 - a 14 or more is a **SUCCESS**.
 They get what they wanted, and avoid any risk.

-.. tip:: The range probabilities are very similar to rolling 2d6.
+The range probabilities are very similar to rolling 2d6:

 +-----------------+--------+--------+
 |                 |  2d6   |  3d6   |
 +=================+========+========+